Field Sobriety Tests: Non-Standardized FST

 Non-standardized tests are not validated by the NHTSA, making them less credible in court.
 They lack objective scoring systems and rely solely on the officer’s opinion, which can be flawed.
 Factors such as illness, injury, or even nervousness can affect performance.
 A skilled DUI defense attorney can effectively challenge the results of these tests, questioning both their validity and how they were administered.

 If you are facing DUI charges based on these tests, it's important to remember they are not foolproof.
-A knowledgeable defense lawyer can use inconsistencies to create reasonable doubt and fight for your rights in court.
+A knowledgeable defense DUI lawyer can use inconsistencies to create reasonable doubt and fight for your rights in court.

 Categories